Swapna Sanchari

 Swapna Sanchari is a 2011 Indian Malayalam-language comedy drama film directed by Kamal, starring Jayaram and Samvrutha Sunil in the lead roles.
 It was a success at the box office.
 Innocent won the Asianet Film Award for Best Supporting Actor for this film.

 Plot

 Swapna Sanchari revolves around the Middle East-returned liquor businessman named Ajaychandran Nair.
 He has a lovely wife, Reshmi, and a daughter, Ashwathy, in 9th standard who does not speak much.
 His father believes in old ways.
 The movie tracks his ups in life in the first half, where he returns from the Gulf with a huge pocket.
-He dreams of earning a big name in society, thus buying a Mercedes-Benz, an old unwanted theatre, land in front of panchayat hall, promising hefty contributions for the community hall, and several other charitable organizations where he can put his name prominently.
+He dreams of earning a big name in society, thus buying a Mercedes-Benz, an old unwanted theatre, land in front of the panchayat hall, promising hefty contributions for the community hall, and several other charitable organizations where he can put his name prominently.
 He undertakes running the village festival completely by himself to earn a big name.